-The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family'
+The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family.'
+Information that is communicated to parents shares our key priorities are the wellbeing/safety of all children.
+We also share information related to Operation Encompass and are duties.